r7kamura/rspec-request_describer/README.md

 ### headers
 `headers` is provided to modify request headers.
-In the above example, a token is added into Authorization request header.
+In the below example, a token is added into Authorization request header.

 ```ruby